 Have your local water department for a pressure reading

 Your water pressure may be the right pressure for your home and pipes, even if it doesn’t feel like it.
 You could just be accustomed to high water pressure, which is wasteful and damaging to your appliances, faucets and pipes – not to mention wallet.
 To be sure, have your local water department do a pressure reading.
-A reading of 45 to 55 psi is ideal.
 You can also test the water pressure yourself with a pressure gauge.

 Examine the condition of the pipe